JonteFerm/blackgate_testable/README.md

 And that is everything you need to do to start working with the functions of CAuthenticator.

+However, in the webroot-folder you can find a file named demo.php which you can use in your Anax-MVC to try out the functionality of blackgate.
+In this file you can also se exactly how you must do to set it all up!

 NOTE that the default user table is contained in the webroot of blackgate.

 So... what can I use all this stuff for?